interstellar2567/techZephyr/README.md

 ## <a name="introduction">🤖 Introduction</a>
-SkillSphere is a full-stack web platform designed to revitalize local economies and communities by connecting residents who have unique skills with others who need them, all within a localized, trustworthy environment.
+Lazarev is a full-stack web platform designed to revitalize local economies and communities by connecting residents who have unique skills with others who need them, all within a localized, trustworthy environment.
 In rapidly growing urban areas, unique abilities often go unused, while residents struggle to find verified, local help.
 SkillSphere solves this by offering a streamlined, geo-located platform for skill exchange, micro-consulting, and collaborative projects.

 ## <a name="tech-stack">⚙️ Tech Stack</a>